DevAndersen/posh-bucket/projects/customPrompt/README.md

 ## Requirements

-For the PowerShell 7 version:
+For the PowerShell 7 version (`prompt.ps1`):
+- PowerShell version 7 or greater.

+For the PowerShell 5 version (`prompt_powershell5.ps1`):
 - PowerShell version 5 or greater.

-For the PowerShell 5 version:
-- PowerShell version 5 or greater.
+- Microsoft Windows

 ## Installation

 Simply copy the script text into your `$PROFILE` file.
 The next time you start PowerShell, the custom prompt will be used.
+Make sure to use the correct version of the script.

 ## Features

 The prompt function concatinates a number of customizable segments (in a customizable order), all of which can be customized by editing the fields of the `$PromptOptions` variable.

 For example, `$PromptOptions.General.PathStyle = "&fc"` will change the foreground color of directories in the current path to red.
-For more info about coloring, see the [applying colors section](#Applying-colors).
+For more info about coloring, see the [**applying colors**](#Applying-colors) section.

 When `$PromptOptions` is changed, the prompt will change according right away.